-I'd reported to the Brigade Commander at his advanced HQ, set up just the night before in a ruined toystore in the Brigade Area of Operations.
-Staff bustled here and there, treading on the crushed heads of dolls and skittering on tiny cars.
+I'd reported as ordered to Brigade Command at TacHQ, set up just the night before in a ruined toystore on the north of the Brigade AO.
+Staff bustled here and there, treading on the crushed heads of dolls and skittering dangerously on tiny cars.

-There were the usual sounds you get in a tactical HQ: buzz of drones and crackle of radio comms.
-The smell of intense urban combat drifted over the place: crackling ozone, fuel oil, palm dates, rat feces, spilt souring milk.
-But not the noise, apart from a lone dog barking blocks away and the odd angry shot.
-It was quiet this time of the morning.
-Our boys hadn't had their breakfasts yet.
+There were all the usual sounds you get in a tactical HQ: a buzz of drones overhead, the crackle of radio comms.
+A smell of intense urban combat drifted over the place from the south: crackling ozone, cordite, fuel oil, feces, spilt souring milk.

-He lurched to the room's center of mass, faced me and my wincing cup, and thrust out some words that only repeated what I'd already seen in my written orders: attach to F.O.B.
-IRONHOUND, assess intel, analyze, report.
-I drifted into his eyes, pretty as a schoolgirl's despite being set like dainty gems in a brutalist square-aligned field of scar and leather.
+I drifted then into his eyes, pretty as a schoolgirl's, despite being set like dainty gems in a brutalist field of scar and leather.
 There was a sparkling loveliness in them that his bluster and callousness somehow couldn't quite conceal.
+I was charmed.

+The brigadier was less so.
 "Are you by any chance tripping, major?
 Tripping balls?"

 "Questions...?
 Dismissed."

 F.O.B.
-IRONHOUND was based at the city library, considered a secure and robust structure with good axes of approach and clear fields of fire from the roof to dominate the local neighborhood.
-The library was just about the oldest building in the city, with solid columns of classical girth and weightiness.
+IRONHOUND was based at the former city library, considered a secure and robust structure with good axes of approach and clear fields of fire from the roof.
+Positions here could dominate the local neighborhood.

-I saw them sitting round a fire in the eastern reading room, feeding the books stripped from the shelves one by one into their warming fire.
+I saw them sitting round a fire in the eastern reading room, feeding the books stripped from the shelves one by one into their cooking fire.
 Breakfast was done and I'd missed it.
 Now they were just huddling.
 One of them had a guitar which he strummed tunelessly.
 The others just kind of squatted or lay around the flames and stared into space.

 They ignored me utterly.
 I was just some spectacled geek from Brigade who held no mystery to them, an open book in an unreadable script which didn't merit any effort to learn.
 A city-boy, a dweeb.
-They looked away from me, or else stared with malign incuriosity at the empty space which I occupied.
+They looked away from me, or else stared with malign incuriosity through the empty space I occupied.

 I was hungry, so I set about scrounging up a late breakfast.
 First I ran down the local woman who was tossing seed at the nonchalant chickens in the ornamental space of the atrium.